mgonzs13/ros2_web_teleop/README.md

 # ros2_web_teleop

-This is a simple web teleop app created using rosbridge_server, web_video_server and roslib-reactjs.
+This is a simple web teleop app for ROS 2 (Foxy).

 ## Dependencies